NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Team-Foundation-Build.md

 Git and TF Version Control have different Team Build templates, so the following steps will vary depending on which version control system you are using.
 In both cases, all you need is selecting the build.proj as the project you want to build.

 First, let's look at the process template for git.
-In the git based template the build is selected via the property `1.
-Solution to build`:
+In the git based template the build is selected via the property `Solution to build`:

 ![Build Process for git](media/PackageRestoreTeamBuildGit.png)

 Please note that this property is a location in your repository.
 Since our `build.proj` is in the root, we simply used `build.proj`.
 If you place the build file under a folder called `tools`, the value would be `tools\build.proj`.

-In the TF version control template the project is selected via the property `1.
-Projects`:
+In the TF version control template the project is selected via the property `Projects`:

 ![Build Process for TFVC](media/PackageRestoreTeamBuildTFVC.png)